Lochia After Birth: Complete 2026 Color Stages Guide

 Lochia is the vaginal discharge you’ll have after birth as your uterus heals.
-It usually starts as lochia rubra, a bright red, heavy flow for 3 to 4 days.
-It then shifts to lochia serosa, pink-brown and lighter, from days 4 to 12.
-Next is lochia alba, yellow-white, for up to 6 weeks.
-A foul odor, large clots, or soaking a pad in an hour needs prompt care, and more details can help you track what’s normal.
+It usually starts as lochia rubra, a bright red, heavier flow for about 3 to 4 days.
+It then shifts to lochia serosa, a pink-brown and lighter discharge, from about days 4 to 12.
+Next comes lochia alba, a yellow-white discharge that may last up to 6 weeks.
+A foul odor, large clots, fever, or soaking a pad in an hour needs prompt medical care.

 What Is Lochia After Birth?